-Things to bring to make the most of your Airbnb stay
+Everything you need for a perfect Airbnb stay

 Anker PowerCore Slim 10000 Portable Charger

-Anytime you’re away from home, it’s useful to have on hand a portable charger to keep your devices active.
-Particularly when you’re staying at an AirBnb, whether you’re working in the city or taking to cottage country, extra juice is vital.
-This well-priced option by Anker toggles charging speed based on the device and is both lightweight and durable.
+Anytime you’re away from home, it’s useful to have a portable charger.
+Particularly when you’re staying at an Airbnb, whether you’re working in the city or taking to cottage country, extra juice is vital.
+This well-priced option toggles charging speed based on the device and is both lightweight and durable.

 Sold by Amazon

-A flashlight should be readily available in the home, in the car and whenever you’re traveling to an unknown destination.
-A flashlight is incredibly convenient on cottage or camping getaways where there may not be city lights to illuminate the area, but it’s also handy in the rare case of a power outage.
-This pack of three allows you to have a flashlight nearby in any situation.

-For those who will want to enjoy some entertainment while away, a streaming stick makes any basic TV a smart one, offering easy access to your favorite services.
+For those who want to enjoy some entertainment while away, a streaming stick makes any basic TV a smart one.
 The Roku Express is a basic model but comes at a low price and connects with ease.
-Simply plug it into any TV when you’re ready to watch content.

-The number of outlets available and their respective locations at your Airbnb isn’t the information that’s typically readily available before travel.
-This versatile power cube by Anker offers three AC outlets along with three USB ports so that you can keep everything you need conveniently charged.
-It’s beneficial if you’re setting up a temporary workstation.

 Sold by Amazon